silverwolf57/Codes-In-PKU/README.md

-# Things-In-PKU
+# Codes-In-PKU
-This is a reository that contains notes,thoughts,and other things that the author creates while learning in PKU
+This is a reository that contains Codes problems the author solved in PKU